Instead of this:

 Module Reference

-This page covers the documentation of individual methods and classes provided by the module.
+This page covers the documentation of individual methods and classes provided by the package.
 For general usage and examples, refer to the User Guide.

 API Client Classes